 In 2004, the Harvard Business Review published the results of a global study where they assessed the behaviors of more than 71,000 customers faced with stock-outs.
 Depending on the retail category, 21% to 43% of consumers went to another store to purchase an item if it was out of stock.
 You could lose a third of your potential sales for an item if it’s out of stock and, worse yet, that customer may never come back.

-Capacity planning can help you avoid stock-outs, and the more you do it, the better you will understand your unique demand.
+Capacity planning can help you avoid stock-outs and improve profitability.
+And the more you do it, the better you will understand your unique demand.
 The capacity planning process will help you see how demand fluctuates during different seasons (such as holidays) or how it is affected by events (like kids going back to school).
 You’ll be able to use this insight as a guide for overall decision making and supply chain management.

 ☑ Increases delivery capacity